-- A Special Callsign List Entry that specifies no tag means that spots of the Entry's callsign should be ignored - such Special Callsign List Entries are displayed using red font - A Special Callsign List Entry that specifies the single tag BadSource means that spots of the Entry's callsign should be ignored, and that spots sourced by the Entry's callsign should be ignored - such Special Callsign List Entries are displayed using red font - SpotCollector only checks the source (spotting station callsign) for a BadSource tag if the Check Spotting station callsigns for BadSource tags option is enabled - A Special Callsign List Entry containing one or more tags other than BadSource means that the Entry's callsign is sought independently of need for award progress - if more than one tag is specified, they should be separated with commas, e.g. EPC, FOC, QCWA - o if a tag specifies both an organization and a membership number, they should be separated by a hyphen, e.g. EPC-2640 - when a Spot Database Entry is created for such a callsign, its tags field will be populated from the tag list specified in the Special Callsign List Entry, and it will be announced - SpotCollector's Tag Filter can be used to display all Spot Database Entries that match a specified tag value
+- A Special Callsign List Entry that specifies no tag means that spots of the Entry's callsign should be ignored - o such Special Callsign List Entries are displayed using red font - A Special Callsign List Entry that specifies the single tag BadSource means that spots of the Entry's callsign should be ignored, and that spots sourced by the Entry's callsign should be ignored - o such Special Callsign List Entries are displayed using red font - SpotCollector only checks the source (spotting station callsign) for a BadSource tag if the Check Spotting station callsigns for BadSource tags option is enabled - If the spotting station callsign contains a hyphen character, only the characters to its left are used in determining whether a matching Special Callsign List Entry is present; for example, a spot sourced by W3LPL-5 would be ignored if the Special Callsign List contains an entry for W3LPL with a BadSource tag. - A Special Callsign List Entry containing a NoPrune tag prevents Spot Database Entries for that callsign from being pruned - A Special Callsign List Entry containing a Leaderboard tag means that Spot Database Entries for that callsign will be considered needed if the callsign hasn't been worked on the entry's band (160m, 80m, 40m, 30m, 20m, 17m, 15m, 12m, 10m, 6m, 2m) and in the entry's mode (phone, CW, digital) - A Special Callsign List Entry containing one or more tags other than BadSource and NoPrune means that the Entry's callsign is sought independently of need for award progress - ${\rm O}$ if more than one tag is specified, they should be separated with commas, e.g. ${\rm EPC}$, ${\rm QCWA}$ - if a tag specifies both an organization and a membership number, they should be separated by a hyphen, e.g. EPC-2640 - when a Spot Database Entry is created for such a callsign, its tags field will be populated from the tag list specified in the Special Callsign List Entry, and it will be announced - SpotCollector's Tag Filter can be used to display all Spot Database Entries that match a specified tag value